skogard/apebase/README.md

 # How it works

-1. **DB:** The entire database is stored as a single immutable file at [db](public/apebase/db).
+1. **DB:** The entire database is stored as a single immutable file at [db](db).
 This file was constructed by crawling the Ethereum blockchain once (You only need to do it once, since NFT metadata are immutable!)
 2. **IPFS:** All IPFS files are stored under the IPFS CID name WITHOUT having to run an IPFS node.
-It's all in this Git repository under [public/apebase/ipfs](public/apebase/ipfs) folder.
+It's all in this Git repository under [ipfs](ipfs) folder.

 ## 1. DB